 So what defines a healthy stomach?
 It is what the health experts call the gut flora or microbiota.

 Metabolic activity of the gut flora is like a virtual organ within an organ.
-So a healthy stomach is defined by the amount of good bacteria in your GI tract.
+So a healthy stomach is defined by the number of good bacteria in your GI tract.
 Whenever the levels of pathogens like bad bacteria increase in your gut, they impact the gut cells.

-It’s lifestyle that skews the balance
+It’s a lifestyle that skews the balance

-In our natural state, the balance of microbes within our gut is such that we can have a normal body functions.
+In our natural state, the balance of microbes within our gut is such that we can have normal body functions.
 But the way our lifestyles have changed over the years, it has played havoc with our natural balance.

-This has led to an imbalance in our gut flora leading to various problems like indigestion, infections, lower immunity etc.
+This has led to an imbalance in our gut flora leading to various problems like indigestion, infections, lower immunity, etc.

 Yes, we have always known that it’s the food that we eat.
-When you eat sugary, fatty food, and too much processed food, or refined, bleached grains minus the balancing fibers and vegetables and fruits your gut flora get affected.
+When you eat sugary, fatty food, and too much-processed food, or refined, bleached grains minus the balancing fibers and vegetables and fruits your gut flora get affected.

 These foods play with your acidic balance in your stomach – it is alkaline at 3.5pH – which in turn hurts the microbiota.
 And then it rolls into affecting your bodily functions – bloated stomach, irritable bowel syndrome, and even weight gain.

-Then there are the antibiotics – over the course of our lives we have had antibiotics.
+Then there are the antibiotics – over the course of our lives, we have had antibiotics.
 These work by wiping out the good and the bad germs in our body.